-10.9 The work year for non-support personnel unit members shall include one hundred eighty (180) school days, unless otherwise agreed by the District and the unit member.
-The remaining work days shall be allocated for planning, preparation of work locations, assignment of student grades, student registration, and other such functions.
+10.9 The work year for unit members with one hundred eighty-five (185) workdays shall include one hundred eighty (180) student instructional days for traditional tracks and one hundred seventy-five (175) student instructional days for year-round tracks.
+The remaining workdays shall be allocated for planning, preparation of work locations, assignment of student grades, student registration, and other such functions.